 What is Reverse SEO?

 Reverse SEO is the process of using SEO techniques to push pages down the SERP Results.
-You aim at targeting pages that badly impact your business (like pages with bad reviews and bad press).
+You aim at targeting pages that badly impact your business (like pages with bad reviews and bad press or those that promote competing products or services).

 Only 0.78% of users will click a search result from the second pages of a search engine.
 Your goal is to push the harmful pages to the second page of the leading search engines.
 Once pushed to the second page it limits or is close to exclude any impact to your brand.